jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 Classification report
 <pre><code>print(classification_report_imbalanced(y_test, y_pred_brf))</code></pre>

 Display feature importances.
-These are the core features in the data the RF used for every row, loan application, or in this case the `root node` and split up into various `decision nodes` leading down to the `terminal node` to classify a single loan as high risk/low risk.
+These are the core features in the data the RF algo determined for predictions, for every row, loan application, or in this case the `root node` and split up into various `decision nodes` leading down to the `terminal node` to classify a single loan as high risk/low risk.

 Features are weighted and reversed sorted.
 The highest weight indicates the core feature to split up the data.

 <pre><code>brf_importances_sorted = sorted(zip(brf.feature_importances_, X.columns), reverse=True)</code></pre>

+## Easy Ensemble Classifier

+We'll just repeat the same steps for this RF model.

+<pre><code>from imblearn.ensemble import EasyEnsembleClassifier
+ens = EasyEnsembleClassifier(n_estimators=100, random_state=1)
+ens.fit(X_train_scaled, y_train)
+</code></pre>